 Chain of Command:

-The ATC will be on campus for every practice and home varsity game.
-She will be the first one notified of an emergency and be responsible for delegating roles and making decisions as the emergency unfolds.
-If a team physician is present (typically only at home football games), he will assume command.
+The ATC will be on campus for every home varsity game.
+They will be the first one notified of an emergency and be responsible for delegating roles and making decisions as the emergency unfolds.
+If a team physician is present (typically only at home football games), they will assume command.

 1. ATC should be notified immediately that a possible emergency has occurred.
 If no other dangers are present, the victim should not be moved without the ATC assessing the situation.
-She will then:
+They will then:

 a.
 Provide or take over immediate care of the victim